Audi S4: B8 powertrain

 At the heart of the B8 S4 powertrain is an all-new, all aluminium-alloy 3.0-litre TFSI Supercharged (TFSI) V6 engine (parts code prefix: 06E, identification code: CAKA), and like the rest of the B8 model range, now with Fuel Stratified Injection (FSI).
 This petrol engine displaces 2995 cc, and it is rated by Audi to a power output of 245 kW from 5,500 to 7,000 rpm.
 Torque is rated at 440 Nm from 2,900 to 5,300 rpm.
-This high power output is achieved by using forced induction – and specifically, an all-new Eaton 'Twin Vortices Series' (TVS) Roots-type positive displacement compressor.
+This power output is achieved by using forced induction – and specifically, an all-new Eaton 'Twin Vortices Series' (TVS) Roots-type positive displacement compressor.
 This new supercharger features twin four-lobe rotors, which are axially twisted 160 degrees.
 It is mounted on top of the engine, within the 'Vee', pumping air directly into the inlet manifold, and incorporates two separate water-cooled intercoolers.
 This new design of supercharger is said to reduce the noise, vibration, and harshness (NVH) of the engine.

 This engine is mated to either a six-speed manual transmission (identification code: KMR) or a seven-speed 'S tronic' DL501 dual clutch transmission (identification code: LHK), the latter with steering wheel mounted paddle-shifters for tiptronic gear selection, which replaces the Tiptronic automatic transmissions found in the B6/B7 iterations.
 The 'Audi quattro Sports differential' fitted in the rear axle final drive unit is available as an option.